The Connecticut Homestead Exemption

 Federal Bankruptcy Exemptions

-You can file for bankruptcy in Connecticut after living there for more than 180 days.
-However, you must live in Connecticut much longer before using Connecticut exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Connecticut after living there for over 180 days.
+However, you must live in Connecticut for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?